DouglasDwyer/RoyalXML/README.md

 + If the given type is generic, and a rule's type matches the generic definition, that rule is used
 + If one of the given type's interfaces matches a rule's type, that rule is used
 + If one of the given type's interfaces is generic, and a rule's type matches the generic definition, that rule is used
 + For each of the given type's base types, if the base type matches a rule, then that rule is used.
-If the base type is generic, and the generic type definition matches a rule, then that rule is used
+If the base type is generic, and the generic type definition matches a rule, then that rule is used.

 These rules make RoyalXml quite powerful, as it is easy to customize or extend behavior to various classes.